-If I repeat that enough, maybe I’ll start believing that and stop feeling so nervous.
-With all the time Asher and I have spent together this year, going to a party with him shouldn’t be a big deal, right?
-As he said, we’re just hanging out.
-Just two people celebrating duet night with the rest of their senior class.
+If I repeat that enough, maybe I'll start believing it and stop feeling so nervous.
+Asher and I have spent a lot of time together this year, so going to a party with him shouldn't be a big deal, right?
+We're just hanging out, celebrating duet night with the rest of our senior class.

-So why does this feel like so much more than that?
+So why does it feel like so much more than that?

-Before I’ve stepped out of my room, I come to an abrupt stop.
+Before I can step out of my room, I come to an abrupt stop.

-Asher and I spoke briefly with Mum and Jesse after we’d been dismissed from school this evening.
-There was so much noise in the auditorium that we couldn’t talk much.
-As soon as Jesse and Mum congratulated us, we mentioned the party, and then they were disappearing to find Ethan and Ainsley.
+Asher and I mentioned the party briefly to Mum and Jesse after we were dismissed from school.
+There was too much noise in the auditorium for us to talk much.
+As soon as Jesse and Mum congratulated us, they disappeared to find Ethan and Ainsley.